oddmayo/oddmayo.github.io/_posts/2025-11-03-AI-Web-Scraping.md

 ---

-[Crawl4AI](https://github.com/unclecode/crawl4ai) is an open source crawling and scraping library that provides many tools for AI ready data extraction.
-There are many great tutorials out there, but most if not all focus on CSS or XPath extraction strategies that provide a 'result' object in amicable markdown format for LLMs to feed on.
+[Crawl4AI](https://github.com/unclecode/crawl4ai) is an open-source crawling and scraping library that provides many tools for AI-ready data extraction.
+While there are many great tutorials out there, but most if not all focus on CSS or XPath extraction strategies that provide a object with the result in a amicable Markdown format for LLMs to use.

-This tutorial focuses instead on using LLMs for extracting elements from the markdown in a lazy way.
+This tutorial, however, focuses instead on using LLMs for extracting elements from the Markdown in a lazy way.
 Why?
-Because even though you can find the use of this feature in the [Docs](https://docs.crawl4ai.com/), it's hard to find guidance regarding local LLMs.
-It's easy to just copy and paste your openAI key, but what if you want deeper control of what you are using at relatively zero cost.
+Even though you can find information about this feature in the [Docs](https://docs.crawl4ai.com/), it's difficult to find guidance about local LLMs.
+While it's easy to just copy and paste your OpenAI key, what if you want more control over what you're using at relatively zero cost?

 **CONTENTS:**